Calming Signals Concept Clinic -Online.

 We prioritize each horse’s welfare, especially young horses and those horses who have suffered harsh training in the past.

 This is a small group interactive online concept clinic, limited to 8 participants.
 We’ll learn to read and respond to calming signals with special attention to active listening and comprehension.
 Our “conversations” with our horses will involve haltering and groundwork.
 This is not a mounted course.

 Using Zoom meetings, the course will be two-hour sessions on four consecutive weeks.
 In week one, I’ll share a presentation that defines Calming Signals using photo examples as well as videos.
 Going forward, the Participants will send 5-minute videos weekly to be shared in the next meeting; your horses will be our demo horses.

 Courses are ongoing, repeated every other month.
 Calming Signals offered on odd-numbered (July, Sept. etc.) months.

 Courses are ongoing, repeated every other month.
 Register now for the next offering.

 Have a question?
 Contact Me

 The current Calming Signals class for July is full.
-New class coming soon.
+Pre-registration for September's class is available.